canonical/jenkins-k8s-operator/docs/how-to/rotate-credentials.md

 ### Rotate credentials

-To rotate credentials for the admin account and invalidate all logged in user sessions, you can run the `rotate-credentials` action.
+To rotate credentials for the admin account and invalidate all logged in user sessions, run the `rotate-credentials` action.

 ```
 juju run-action jenkins-k8s/0 rotate-credentials --wait
 ```

-The output should look something similar to the contents below:
+The output should look similar to the contents below:

 ```
 unit-jenkins-k8s-0: